paularamo/Weeds3D-APP-VM/README.md

 	- Run the Semantic Segmentation Model over each cluster, also in parallel.

 Note:
-- :warning: **Don't upgrade or update the VM**: It will damage the SfM intallation!
+- :warning: **Don't upgrade or update the VM**: It will damage the SfM installation!
 - :warning: **Create a new environment!!
 For new scripts or libraries version**
 - Into the VM you could find three environments:
 	- root environmental variables: etc/bash.bashrc